 Limitations on Loss of Consortium

-Some states have laws on damages caps, which are limits on the amount of damages you can recover.
-Several states impose damages caps on noneconomic damages, including the loss of consortium.
+Some states impose damages caps, which are limits on the amount of damages you can recover.
+Several states impose damages caps on non-economic damages, including the loss of consortium.

-Check your state's laws on damages cap, statutes of limitations, and rules of evidence to ensure there's no limitation preventing you from bringing a loss of consortium claim.
+Check your state's laws on damages caps, statutes of limitations, and rules of evidence to ensure there's no limitation preventing you from bringing a loss of consortium claim.

-Get Professional Legal Help With Your Loss of Consortium Claim
+Get Professional Legal Advice for Your Loss of Consortium Claim

-Claims for loss of consortium will differ case by case, so it's important to get professional help from someone who has worked on these types of cases in the past and understands how to present your claim in the most favorable light.
-If your loved one has been injured in a car accident, you may want to contact a motor vehicle accident attorney at a reputable law office for help with a personal injury lawsuit.
+Claims for loss of consortium will differ from case to case.
+It's important to get professional help from someone who has worked on these types of cases in the past and understands how to present your claim in the most favorable light.
+If your loved one has been injured in a car accident, contact a motor vehicle accident attorney at a reputable law office for help with a personal injury lawsuit.